codemix/yii2-dockerized/README.md

  * `console-local.php` an optional file with local overrides to the console configuration

 Both have the same format as `web.php` and `console.php` and are merged into the respective configuration.
-The files are also ignored by git to not accidentally commit any local configs.
+So you only have to add those parts of the configuration that differ from the `web.php` and `console.php`.
+The files are ignored by git to not accidentally commit any local configs.

 4. Workflows